Learn more. Let Acme Canine assist you.

 I often get asked for book recommendations.
-I personally think that making a regular habit of reading is one of the best investments that you can make in yourself.
+I think that making a regular reading habit is one of the best investments that you can make in yourself.

 Is That A Wolf or A Dog? by Marcangelo L. Benevenga

 Marc loves dogs but has always dreamed of owning a pet wolf.
 It was something he thought could only happen in fantasy books…until he visited Italy with his family.
 On the streets of Venice, Marc learns about the rare Czechoslovakian Wolfdog.
 Marc becomes determined to own this beautiful dog, but there is a problem.
 Back home in Toronto, there are no Czechoslovakian Wolfdogs.
 Marc has to import a puppy from Italy and names her Arya, but he quickly learns that she isn’t like regular dogs.
 Marc quickly learns the challenges of owning a Czechoslovakian Wolfdog: Arya is intelligent, mischievous, and an escape artist.
 Are these dogs always this difficult to train?
 Will Marc’s dream turn into a nightmare?
 Will he and Arya develop the relationship he has always dreamed of?

 Let Dogs Be Dogs by the Monks of Skete and Marc Goldberg

 No matter what training method or techniques you use with your dog, the training is unlikely to be optimally successful unless it is predicated on understanding the dog’s true nature.
 Dogs need food, water, exercise and play, rest, veterinary care–the basics.
 But since dogs naturally want to be led, they also need focused and compassionate guidance.

 Through abundant stories and case studies, the authors reveal how canine nature manifests itself in various behaviors, some potentially disruptive to domestic accord, and show how in addressing these behaviors, you can strengthen the bond with your dog and keep the peace.